1. Build a robot.

 7. Try an online game.

-There are a few online games where kids can practice recycling in a fun way, like.
+There are a few online games where kids can practice recycling in a fun way, like this one.

 8. Pack a waste-free lunch.

 Use a recycled container in lieu of items in bags.
-More ideas for a waste-free lunch.
+More ideas for a waste-free lunch here.

 9. Read the facts.